Connecticut

 - Data sales threshold: Control or process personal data of at least 25,000 consumers while deriving more than 25% of gross revenue from the sale of personal data

-- Sensitive data processing: Control or process sensitive data of any number of consumers (effective July 1, 2026, no volume threshold required)
+- Sensitive data processing (effective July 1, 2026): Control or process sensitive data of any number of consumers, with no volume threshold

-- Data sale activity: Offer consumers' personal data for sale in trade or commerce (effective July 1, 2026, no volume threshold required)
+- Data sale activity (effective July 1, 2026): Offer consumers' personal data for sale in trade or commerce, regardless of volume

 - Consumer Health Data: All Consumer Health Data Controllers are covered regardless of size or scale

-There is no annual revenue threshold for the CTDPA to apply, which distinguishes it from several other state privacy laws.
+There is no annual revenue threshold, which distinguishes the CTDPA from several other state privacy laws including California's CCPA and Utah's UCPA.

 Exempt Entities